OfqualGovUK/ofqual-standards-patterns/docs/standards/writing-a-principle.md

 We use tags as a means to link entities in the body of standards.
 From principles, through standards, to patterns and guidance.
 Tags should be based on the relevant domain to achieve this.

-Do not create tags based on other attributes of your standard, like 'Draft' or 'Important'.
+Do not create tags based on other attributes, like 'Draft' or 'Important'.
 All tags must be sentence case i.e. Starts with a capital and the rest lower case.
 These need to be defined in the page metadata and will be automatically displayed at the top of the page.

 ```yaml
 tags: